mscibilia/subscription-system/README.md

 ## Implementation Details

-*When sending 'dateOfBirth' fields in request payloads, the allowed format is **dd/MM/yyyy**
+* When sending 'dateOfBirth' fields in request payloads, the allowed format is **dd/MM/yyyy**

-*Valid values for the 'gender' field are MALE, FEMALE and OTHER
+* Valid values for the 'gender' field in request payloads are MALE, FEMALE and OTHER

-*You cannot create a subscription with an email address when there is an existing subscription with that email.
+* You cannot create a subscription with an email address when there is an existing subscription with that email.

-*When an email is 'sent', you can observe a log entry in the email-service in format of: "Sending email to <email-address> with message <message>" (no emails are actually sent)
+* When an email is 'sent', you can observe a log entry in the email-service in format of: "Sending email to <email-address> with message <message>" (no emails are actually sent)

 # Frameworks/Libraries